xxxxyyyy80008/xxxxyyyy80008.github.io/docs/alpha-research/framework/walkforward-analysis.md

 ### Temporal Segmentation

-The dataset is strictly partitioned into an **Optimization Universe (5 Years: 2018–2022)** and a **Global Out-of-Sample Vault (3 Years: 2023–2025)**.
+The dataset is divided into an **Optimization Universe (5 Years: 2018–2022)** and a **Global Out-of-Sample Vault (3 Years: 2023–2025)**.
 Within the Optimization Universe, the strategy is validated across 3 rolling windows.

 For each window iteration $$ i $$: